dns-king/RICE/README.md

 # rice-language
-created my own programming language!
+Rice the programming language by Dennis King.